gdt-dev/kube/README.md

       `ConditionType` should have
     * `reason` which is the exact string that should be present in the `Condition` with the `ConditionType`
+* `assert.placement`: (optional) an object describing assertions to make about the placement (scheduling outcome) of Pods returned in the `kube.get` result.
+* `assert.placement.spread`: (optional) an single string or array of strings for topology keys that the Pods returned in the `kube.get` result should be spread evenly across, e.g. `topology.kubernetes.io/zone` or `kubernetes.io/hostname`.
+* `assert.placement.pack`: (optional) an single string or array of strings for topology keys that the Pods returned in the `kube.get` result should be bin-packed within, e.g. `topology.kubernetes.io/zone` or `kubernetes.io/hostname`.
 * `assert.json`: (optional) object describing the assertions to make about resource(s) returned from the `kube.get` call to the Kubernetes API server.
 * `assert.json.len`: (optional) integer representing the number of bytes in the